 Of course, if you have an Android phone then you won’t be able to use any of the solutions that we showed you above.
 As frustrating as this might be, there is another program specifically for Android phones – FoneLab for Android.

-Without further ado, it’s time to show our Android readers how they can do SIM card data recovery using FoneLab.
+Without further ado, it’s time to show our Android readers how they can do SIM card data recovery using FoneLab for Android.

 Follow our steps below accordingly, and in no time at all, you’ll recover your Android data.
 Make sure that you have FoneLab for Android installed before following this guide.